Portland fatal shooting victim's friend: ‘They executed my partner. They hunted him down'

 WITNESS TO FATAL PORTLAND SHOOTING 'APPALLED' BY 'PEOPLE IN THE STREET CELEBRATING' VICTIM'S DEATH

 Portland police are investigating Michael Forest Reinoehl, 48, for his alleged involvement in the fatal shooting.
+The Oregon State Medical Examiner's Office determined Danielson's manner of death was homicide and that died from a gunshot to the chest.

 Pappas said the shooter was wearing all white, which stood out, he noted, because members of Antifa are primarily known to be dressed in black.

 He believes the shooting was done at random, but that the attackers were looking "for somebody to hurt."